renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

 2. Any action can be explicitly requested via CONFIG-DB
    - The request can be placed with all data and a time limit.
+   - Only one action can be requested at a time.
    - A request will be acted upon by LoM Only once.
    - Result of the run will be published/logged/cached as above with flag indicating manual invoke.
    - The request is always placed with an max lifetime in seconds, explicitly stated.